andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 of cell cosets at the end of the simulation (the number of active "normalized" cells), and had been exploring the relationship between dimension and coset counts.
-The discovery was that after a certain "saturation point" (6D for Michael's set, 9D for Peter's set, 7D for my set), all of the coset counts were *perfectly quadratic*!
+The discovery was that after a certain "saturation point" (6D for Michal's set, 9D for Peter's set, 7D for my set), all of the coset counts were *perfectly quadratic*!
 For mine, it followed the relationship $d^2 + 109d + 70$ exactly for 7D and higher.